LSSTDESC/tom_desc/README.md

 ### Streaming to ZADS

-The django management command `elasticc/management/commands/send_elasticc_alerts.py` is able to construct avro alerts from the tables in the database, and send those avro alerts on to a kafka server.
+The django management command `elasticc2/management/commands/send_elasticc2_alerts.py` is able to construct avro alerts from the tables in the database, and send those avro alerts on to a kafka server.
+This command is run in the cron job described by `spin_admin/tom-send-alerts-cron.yaml`.

 ### Fake broker

 In the `LSSTDESC/elasticc` archive, under the `stream-to-zads` directory, there is a script `fakebroker.py`.
 This is able to read ELaSTiCC alerts from one kafka server, construct broker messages (which are the right structure, but have no real thought behind the classifications), and send those broker messages on to another kafka server.
+It's run as aprt of the test suite (see below).

 ## Testing

 The `tests` subdirectory has tests.
 They don't test the basic TOM functionality; they test the DESC stuff that we've added on top of the TOM.
 (The hope is that the TOM passes its own tests internally.)
-Currently, tests are still being written, so much of the functionality doesn't have any tests.
+Currently, tests are still being written, so much of the functionality doesn't have any tests, sadly.
+One key important test, though, is the one that verifies that the flow of alerts from TOM to kafka server, and back from broker's kafka servers to the TOM, or posted to the TOM via the API that AMPEL uses, works.

 The tests are designed to run inside the framework described by the `docker-compose.yaml` file.
 Tests of the functionality require several different services running:

   * two kafka services (zookeeper and server)
   * a backend postgres service
+  * a backend cassandra service
   * the TOM web server
   * a fake broker (to ingest alerts and produce broker classifications for testing purposes)
   * a process polling the fake broker for classifications to stick into the tom
-  * a client machine on which to run the tests
+  * a client container on which to run the tests

 The `docker-compose.yaml` file has an additional service `createdb` that creates the database tables once the postgres server is up; subsequent services don't start until that service is finished.
 It starts up one or two different client services, based on how you run it; either one to automatedly run all the tests (which can potentially take a very long time), or one to provice a shell host where you can manually run individual tests or poke about.